 Torrey Pines State Natural Reserve is a day-use park only, with multiple trails that lead down to the beach below and intertwine through the wooded areas above.
 The reserve is a perfect place to combine a little exercise with the expansive views and balmy breezes of the Pacific.

-For visitors with children, there is Sea grove Park and adjoining Powerhouse Park with an adjacent children’s playground, affectionately referred to as the Tot Lot.
-Throughout the summer the there are free concerts in the park as well as wine tasting and culinary festivals.
+For visitors with children, there is Sea-grove Park and adjoining Powerhouse Park with an adjacent children’s playground, affectionately referred to as the Tot Lot.
+Throughout the summer free concerts in the park as well as wine tasting and culinary festivals.

 The building has served as a famous church for both movie stars and residents, a restaurant, and other uses over the decade.